kmuehlbauer/wradlib/doc/migration.md

 ts = xarray.open_mfdataset(filelist, concat_dim=time2, engine=engine, group=group, preprocess=preprocess)
 ```

 `preprocess` is here a function which is applied to each of the retrieved datasets to align them for stacking along the new dimension (`time2`).
-One use-case would be [angle reindexing](https://docs.openradarscience.org/projects/xradar/en/stable/notebooks/angle_reindexing.html).
+One use-case would be <inv:xradar:std:doc#notebooks/angle_reindexing>.

-Please also refer to the [xarray.open_dataset](https://docs.xarray.dev/en/stable/generated/xarray.open_mfdataset.html) documentation.
+Please also refer to {py:func}`xarray:xarray.open_mfdataset` documentation.

 #### Single metadata group